dantedunn/block09/README.md

-This is my personal website files.
+These files are for my personal website.
+These consist of html, Javascript, CSS and a PDF.